Rapid Black Hole Spin-down by Thick Magnetically Arrested Disks: Results

 For $a=0$, there is no energy extraction along the field lines because $\Omega_{\rm H} = 0$, so we set the second term in equations (\ref{eq:dadt_diskjet}), (\ref{eq:dlnMdt_diskjet}), and (\ref{eq:spinup_diskjet}) to $0$.
 This might not be obvious in equations~\eqref{eq:dadt_diskjet} and \eqref{eq:spinup_diskjet}.
 However, because $\Omega_{\rm H} = ac/2r_{\rm H}$ and $\eta_{\rm EM} \propto a^2$, the $\Omega_{\rm H} \propto a$ term in the denominator cancels out: thus, for zero spin, this results in zero contribution from the jet terms (which contain $P_{\rm EM}$ and $\eta_{\rm EM}$).

-With these constraints in our model we produce the thick red curve in Figure \ref{fig:spinup_param}, which gives us the total MAD spin-up $s_{\rm MAD}$ curve.
-This fits the data well, and we expect that this analytic model to be useful for modeling spin evolution.
+With these constraints in our semi-analytic model we produce the thick red curve in Figure \ref{fig:spinup_param}, which gives us the total MAD spin-up $s_{\rm MAD}$ curve.
+This fits the data well, and we expect this semi-analytic model to be useful for modeling BH spin evolution.
 See Section~\ref{sec:discussion} for more details.
+The dashed lines in Fig.~\ref{fig:spinev}(b) show the spin evolution, due to the integration of Eqs.~\eqref{eq:dM} and \eqref{eq:dadlnM}, computed using a spline interpolation of the simulated data points, $e_{\rm in}(a)$ and $l_{\rm in}(M,a)$, shown in Fig.~\ref{fig:lin_ein}.
+In Fig.~\ref{fig:spinev}(b) we also show, in thin solid lines, the spin evolution computed using our semi-analytic model developed above.
+We notice a remarkable agreement between the spin-evolution computed using the interpolated data and the semi-analytic model.

+There are some slight difference for $a_0=1$ that could be related to our model being less accurate around $a\sim0.5$.
+We stress that even with those slight differences our semi-analytic model reproduces the spin evolution with good accuracy and is adaptable for modeling BH spin in different accretion disk regimes and astrophysical contexts (e.g., Sec~\ref{sec:discussion_whodunnit}).

-Figure \ref{fig:retrograde} shows the spin, mass and jet efficiency evolution in MAD flows vs.\ time over a characteristic BH mass-doubling timescale $\tau$.
+In Figure \ref{fig:retrograde} we show the spin, mass and jet efficiency evolution in MAD flows vs.\ time over a characteristic BH mass-doubling timescale $\tau$.
+The left hand column shows the prograde BH case with initial spin $a_0=1$, and the right hand column shows the retrograde case with $a_0=-1$.
 The timescale $\tau$ is defined such that $t/\tau = m/M_0$, where $m$ is the accreted mass and $M_0$ is the initial BH mass.
 In the top panels of Fig.~\ref{fig:retrograde} we have fit the spin evolution to,